Lagrange-Labs/lsc-client-cli/README.md

   - If the chain subscription and deployment is successful, you will see an `INFO` log printed on your screen stating that `config_<chain>_<private_key>` is created.
     - If you are running a single operator node, enter `e` to exit.
 Re-run the command mentioned above in this step by changing the `config_<chain>.toml` file to register this same node to another chain.
     - If you are running multiple operator nodes, enter `r` to start committee subscription and registration for other nodes to the same chain.

+  > When you have one Operator registered for Lagrange State Committees and subscribed to all three available chains, please use the same ECDSA key and BLS private key (unique to your operator) in the prompts for deploying all three nodes (specific to the chains).

 9. Check docker container logs to ensure successful deployment of the Lagrange Attestation Node.
 If you have deployed `n` nodes and each node is subscribed to `k` chains then there will be `n*k` containers running.